jtsteinbach/sandbox/README.md

 **Version 1.0** · [jts.gg/sandbox](https://jts.gg/sandbox)

-**Safe, honest version control for humans.** One file.
+**Safe and light version control.** One file.
 One command vocabulary you can learn in five minutes.
 Zero dependencies beyond Python 3.9+.
 Zero cryptography libraries.
 Nothing is ever silently destroyed.

 sb is not a git clone and does not use git's repository format.
 It keeps the two ideas git got right — content addressing and a Merkle DAG of snapshots — and replaces everything that makes git hostile to daily use: the staging area, detached HEADs, destructive commands, a repository made of thousands of fragile loose files, and error messages written for git's own developers.